linkerd/website/linkerd.io/content/blog/service-mesh-distributed-tracing-myths.md

 ## Myth 2: I need distributed tracing to see which services talk to which other services.

-*Wrong*.
+*False*.
 Around 60% of respondents suggested that drawing a *service topology* was a desired use of distributed tracing in a service mesh.
 These relationships can be produced purely from metrics data, again without requiring distributed tracing or any application-level changes.
 In fact, the Linkerd dashboard